 The 5.1-channel surround audio system has been around for two ages now, and has become the complete standard for home theaters.
 But if you go up to the luckier-sounding 7.1 surround system, the cinematic audio experience is delivered through seven people and a subwoofer.
 What this bigger set does towards the audio ambience is substantial, and the improvements to the directionality and continuity of the tone are immediately noticeable.
 Realize that these are complete systems, as an alternative to mixed-and-matched speakers.
 To complete your setup, check out our report of the Best AV Receivers.

-Best Overall 7.1 Home Cinema System
+Best 7.1 Home Theater Systems

 1. Klipsch Research Premiere 7.1.2 ($4,394) associated with the Denon AVR-X4500H ($1,599)

 Receiver Wattage: 125/8O, 2Ch Driven

 What We Like: One of the greatest Klipsch systems on offer.

 Whatever We Don’t: Perhaps not as revealing as we’d like.

 With its solid power coping with, excellent dynamics, and stellar looks, the Klipsch Research Premiere 7.1.2 is easily the most exciting loudspeaker package here-as well as in our opinion, the very best you can purchase.
 With the package, you get a fantastic set of speakers, including the outstanding RP-8060FA floorstanding speakers and the SPL-100 subwoofer.
 This is a whole Dolby Atmos system, meaning you’ve got access to possibly the best surround sound method available.
 It features great audio quality: , and interesting, although we did discover that some soundtrack elements once in a while sounded a little artificial.dynamic and rich Trying to navigate through the labyrinth of product collections and types the company offers can be daunting, nevertheless the Reference Premiere 7.1.2 is one to no in on.
 So to speak.